Perkolator/dead-mans-switch/README.md

 - 7.3-81180 (2025-10-08) ==>

 > [!NOTE]
 > DSM 7.3 will be the last upgradable version for my DS218+ device, so I can't test this script for newer DSM version branches.
 Since my device is still working fine, I have no plans to upgrade to a newer model in the near future.
 Sorry.
-Unless somebody wants donate. :)
+Unless somebody wants to donate. :)

 ## Download